pg-spot-ops/pg-spot-operator/README.md

 Not a "real" K8s operator (yet, at least) - but based on similar concepts - user describes a desired state and there's a reconciliation loop of sorts.

-A typical Postgres setup / restore takes a few minutes on network storage, and proportional to the DB size for instance storage + restore from S3 via pgBackRest.
+A typical Postgres setup/restore takes a few minutes on network storage, and proportional to the DB size for instance storage + restore from S3 via pgBackRest.

-# The why / Quickstart
+# Quickstart

-Let's say we're a Data Scientist (sexiest job of 21st century, remember?) and need to perform some advances ad-hoc exploration / analytics on a medium-size dataset of a few hundred GB.
+Let's say we're Data Scientists (sexiest job of 21st century, remember?) and need to perform some advanced ad-hoc exploration/analytics on a medium-size dataset of a few hundred GB.

 Although we have a new and shiny MacBook Pro, it still has only 16GB of RAM and our data exploration quest might not exactly be a lot of fun...what about tapping into the power of cloud instead?
-Let's check how much a day of fast SSD-backed analytics would cost us / the company, given we want at least 128GB of RAM for feedback to remain interactive:
+Let's check how much a day of fast SSD-backed analytics would cost our company, given we want at least 128GB of RAM for feedback to remain interactive:

 ```
 docker run --rm -e PGSO_INSTANCE_NAME=analytics -e PGSO_REGION=eu-north-1 \